mikemac57568/lifequest/README.md

 # lifequest

-A task manager with automatic prioritization and dependency management.
+A task manager with automatic prioritization and task dependency management.